 Winds are stronger and more consistent offshore than a comparable onshore wind project.
 There is greater potential to install larger turbines at sea relative to onshore.
 The combination of high wind speeds and larger turbines allows for more energy generation.
-Not only will an offshore windfarm generate more energy, it will generate energy on a more consistent basis.
+Not only will an offshore wind farm generate more energy, but it will also generate energy on a more consistent basis.
 This makes it easier for the grid operator to integrate this renewable electricity source.

-The Climate Action Plan has set ambitious targets for decarbonisation by 2030 with a plan to deliver at least 3.5GW of offshore wind by that date.
-The recently published Programme for Government increased that 2030 target to 5GW.
+The Programme for Government (2020) has set ambitious targets for decarbonisation by 2030 with a plan to deliver at least 5GW of offshore wind by that date.
 Ireland now has a major opportunity to benefit from the significant reduction in the cost of offshore wind seen throughout Northern Europe in recent years.

 A foreshore licence confers the holder with the right to undertake certain specified survey and site investigation works such as geotechnical investigations and wind resource measurement on a non-exclusive basis for a defined period of time within the foreshore.
 The foreshore is defined as the land and seabed between the high water mark of ordinary or medium tides (shown HWM on Ordnance Survey maps) and the twelve nautical mile limit.
 The licence does not represent any form of planning permission.